 I’m trying to create original recipes these days and that’s always a little nerve-wracking.
 If I were a professional blogger who did this full-time, I wouldn’t mind making food that didn’t turn out well.
 You just tweak the recipe and try again!
 But since I’m already working 50-60 hours per week elsewhere and I’m poor (although much more fortunate that others, as you’ll soon learn), I can’t really afford to have kitchen experiments go awry.

-Thankfully, this turned out to be the best thing I’ve ever made.
+Thankfully, Turkey Sausage and Kale Bread Pudding turned out to be the best thing I’ve ever made.

 It is absolutely delicious.
 I mean… Mmm!
 Soft bread + crispy bread crusts on top + cheese and sausage + onion and garlic and rosemary and thyme + sweet dates.
 I can’t even explain.
-This is literally my new favorite thing and I could not wait to stuff my face for daysss with Savory Bread Pudding.
+This is literally my new favorite thing and I could not wait to stuff my face for daysss with savory bread pudd.

 And then the doorbell rang.